willerf/type-checker/README.md

 - To the right of the arrow is the return type, in this case it is also `int`

 #### Generic Types Example
-Let us consider an example using generic types.
 ```rs
 fn max(x, y) {
     if (x > y) {